Other Writings

 “Literature Highlight: My Body, Their Baby: A Progressive Christian Vision for Surrogacy”

-Canopy Forum On the Interactions of Law & Religion
+Canopy Forum On the Interactions of Law & Religion; Feb 9, 2024

 The Canopy Forum, the digital publication from the Center for the Study of Law and Religion at Emory University featured a “literature highlight” about Grace Kao’s work on surrogacy in response to Pope Francis’ recent denunciation of the practice and call for its global ban.